GamesRightMeow/GamesRightMeow.github.io/src/games/suborbital-salvage/presskit/index.md

 Test your piloting skills in this endless runner set in a dystopian corporate future.
 You must collect salvage and avoid hazards while getting berated by your supervisor.
 Who is also a cat.

 # Features
-- Avoid asteroids, space mines, rogue missiles, and 10+ other hazards.
+- Avoid asteroids, space mines, rogue missiles, and 50+ other hazards.
 - Procedurally generated salvage runs assembled from over 100+ hand-crafted level segments.
 - Crank-focused ship control.
+- Over 100+ lines of "motivational" dialog from your supervisor.
+- Outperform other employees across 3 online leaderboards.
 - A space...fish?

 # Factsheet